vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Sat Jan 22 02:00:59 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Sun Jan 23 02:03:09 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER